 Need a Break from the Theme Parks?
 Enjoy an Outdoor Adventure in Central Florida

 Few visitors to Central Florida venture beyond world-famous theme parks such as Walt Disney World Resort, Universal Orlando Resort and SeaWorld Orlando.
 Although these attractions are part of an essential itinerary for any first-time visitor during their Orlando vacation, adventurous travelers may wish to take a day off from the theme parks to explore the “real” Florida.
-Outdoor recreational options in Central Florida include hiking a trail and viewing native wildlife, taking a refreshing swim in a natural spring, canoeing or kayaking a scenic river, taking an airboat ride adventure or simply wandering around one of the area’s popular city, county and state parks.
+Outdoor recreational options in Central Florida include some great agritainment options, hiking Central Florida nature trails and viewing native wildlife, taking a refreshing swim in a natural spring, canoeing or kayaking a scenic river, taking an airboat ride adventure or simply wandering around one of the area’s popular city, county and state parks.

 Take a Hike: Managed by The Nature Conservancy, the 11,500-acre Disney Wilderness Preserve borders scenic Lake Russell near Kissimmee and provides a great locale for wildlife viewing (it’s home to more than 1,000 animal and plant species!).
 In addition to a one-mile trail that leads to Lake Russell, hikers can take a 2.5-mile loop trail that provides an in-depth view of the Preserve.
 Hikers must first register at the Information Center.
 Nature buffs will also love the Tibet-Butler Preserve, which offers four miles of hiking trails and the Vera Carter Environmental Center.
 Wildlife that call the Tibet-Butler Preserve home include alligators, gopher tortoises, owls, foxes, raccoons, wild turkeys and armadillos, as well as a variety of bird species, including bald eagles.
 Featuring more than 20 miles of roads and woodland trails, Orlando Wetlands Park winds through hardwood hammocks and marshes, and along beautiful lakes.
 The Park features an Education Center, Wildlife Garden and picnic facilities.
 Part of the Orlando Trail Network, Orlando Urban Trail runs three miles from Lake Highland through Loch Haven Park to Mead Garden in Winter Park.
 One of Florida’s most popular rail-trails, the West Orange Trail winds its way 20.8 miles from Apopka to the Orange County/Lake County line near Clermont and provides the perfect venue for hiking and biking.
 The West Orange Trail meanders past the Oakland Nature Preserve, which offers six unpaved hiking trails and a wheelchair accessible boardwalk to Lake Apopka, the third largest lake in Florida.
 Less than an hour’s drive from Orlando in Seminole County lies Little Big Econ State Forest, which features 16.3 miles of hiking trails, including eight miles of the Florida National Scenic Trail.